 Why Pranayama During Pregnancy?

 ‘Pranayama’ is the art of yogic breathing or controlled breathing.
 It stresses on conscious inhalation of oxygen and exhalation of carbon dioxide.
-Pranayama ensures that adequate oxygen flows through the body.
-This is most crucial during pregnancy, where your unborn baby completely depends on you for supply of oxygen.
+Pranayama increases oxygen supply in the body.
+This is most crucial during pregnancy as an improved oxygen supply aids in the healthy development of your baby (2).
 The correct balance of oxygen and carbon dioxide through conscious breathing makes your lungs stronger and blood pure.
 This helps in the healthy functioning of your body so that you can take optimum care of your baby.

 While pranayama is highly recommended, it is extremely important to first check about the same with your doctor.
 Only after your doctor gives you the go-ahead should you practice any kind of exercise.

-2. Pranayama during pregnancy is known to release positive hormones.
-These eliminate negative thoughts and bring the mind to calm and relaxed state.
+- Pranayama during pregnancy is known to release positive hormones.
+These eliminate negative thoughts and bring the mind to a calm and relaxed state (2).
 This is very important for would be moms and the growing baby inside.

-3. Pranayama makes the expectant mother conscious of controlled breathing.
-It is proven to aid in normal delivery as the mother is more prepared to control her breathing.
+- Yoga breathing techniques, such as pranayama, makes the expectant mother conscious of controlled breathing.
+It is proven to aid in normal delivery through steady breathing, thus providing for less painful contractions (3).